We incorporated compliance education into the training provided by the Human Resources Development Department to employees for each position.

 To strengthen the Group-wide and global compliance system, the Nabtesco Group has established the Nabtesco Group Code of Ethics.

 We also conducted education activities at all Nabtesco Group companies outside Japan to disseminate the Code of Ethics from FY2017 to FY2018.
+Going forward, we will ensure that the Code of Ethics is understood and embraced by employees through group-based on-site training in Japan and overseas, as well as programs for e-learning.

 Implementation of the Nabtesco Group Code of Ethics